sahwar/Bulogos/anime-community-BG.md

 * https://en.wikipedia.org/wiki/List_of_paraphilias
 * https://en.wikipedia.org/wiki/Category:Sexual_fetishism
 * https://badgirlsbible.com/list-of-kinks-and-fetishes (Enkuopoiphilia is a festish for the act of impregnation, as opposed to maiesiophilia which is a fetish for pregnant women.)
 (The Complete List of 239 Sexual Fetishes and Kinks - http://archive.is/9V13G)
-* https://imgur.com/gallery/AErVX (A "Comprehensive" List of Paraphilias [=sexual fetishes].
+* https://imgur.com/gallery/AErVX (A "Comprehensive" List of Paraphilias \[=sexual fetishes\].
 547 Entries.
 Just pick a letter and run with it.)
 * https://www.huffpost.com/entry/sexual-fetish_n_4144418?guccounter=1&guce_referrer=aHR0cHM6Ly93d3cuZ29vZ2xlLmNvbS8&guce_referrer_sig=AQAAAH4gNZwCyXwR9ZDn5fE2HhmHDnwQtaiSuqC1m48fqlgIT1VZIRofx1leSV0NGteIGpNdwN2RAJA18-_hnB-4PC5Lx8wMXQc5OdGzbPVWmDlpwpQlbs4UzkuZVz6rbLTl0McfFYjfI77sdt3YEUK7MB4rPWSS1_E4nyOO08rTBpAf
 * https://www.askmen.com/dating/vanessa/25_love_secrets.html (sexual fetish about 'water, thunder, lightning') (http://archive.is/oxido)
 * https://rekink.com/guides/kinks/ (http://archive.is/xCwfh)
 * https://ru.lovense.com/bdsm-blog/list-of-kinks (http://archive.is/H28md)
+* an anime website with a dictionary of Japanese porn (JAV) and hentai terms - a v3 edition (still online) and a v2.5 (recovered from archive.org): ??? ...
+(TO ADD LATER ON...)
 * http://urbandictionary.org
 * (to do by https://github.com/sahwar/ - https://sites.google.com/view/ve4ernik/ : compile&translate a Glossary/Dictionary of JAV and hentai and Japanese porn (JAV) terms (several backups available online... from JWWWDICT & tatoeba.org & from other online Japanese dictionaries & print dictionaries... & from the tags subpage of hentai&JAV porn websites & from urbandictionary.com & from fetlife.com & from online lists of sexual fetishes/kinks/paraphernalia &sexual poses & Pornography in Japan & List of Japanese/JAV/hentai sexual terms..., etc.)
+Example:
+'If you don't mind mosaic censoring or scrolling past a fuck-ton of really shady ads, I've seen _some Japanese sites that focus on mom-son Japanese adult videos (JAVs)_.
+I don't remember the urls and they can be hit or miss, but they'll usually have names like _boshi soukan_ or _boshi sōkan_.
+That's for _"母子相姦,"_ which translates to something like _maternal incest_.
+I know just enough Japanese for this to work well enough for my porn addict needs, but it's definitely not for everyone.'

 ---